tkent-google/std-switch/README.md

 ## Proposed API

-The element is provided as a [JavaScript Standard Library](https://github.com/tc39/proposal-javascript-standard-library/).
+The element is provided as a [built-in module](https://github.com/tc39/proposal-javascript-standard-library/).
 ```import 'std:elements/switch'``` defines ```<std-switch>``` element and ```StdSwitchElement``` interface.

 ```<std-switch>``` is similar to ```<input type=checkbox>``` in terms of API.
 A ```<std-switch>``` instance has two states; "off" and "on".
 It doesn't support indeterminate state like the checkbox.